 While the glamorous Château de Versailles was a bit of a party palace, Château de Fontainebleau was the original working Palace, constructed centuries earlier.

 Further away from Paris than Versailles, Fontainebleau was originally constructed as a hunting lodge.
-Today it houses two exhibitions, both on larger-than-life French Kings: François I and Napoleon Bonaparte.
+Today it houses two exhibitions in its museum, both on larger-than-life French Kings: François I and Napoleon Bonaparte.

 It isn’t within Paris, but about 1h30 from central Paris on public transport.
 You can read more about Château de Fontainebleau here.

 For ease of travel, you can find recommended tours from Paris along with ticket options here.

 With one of the most famous paintings in France, Liberty leading the way, Eugène Delacroix is renowned for his work.
 In the 1920s, in order to save the home of this great artist, his friends got together in the 1920s to turn it into a museum.

 The Society of Friends of Eugène Delacroix included names like Henri Matisse, Paul Signac, Édouard Vuillard, and George Desvallières.

 Musée Delacroix became a national museum in the 1970s and was attached to the Louvre in 2004.
 Today it features many of his smaller works and sculptures.

 Located in the luxurious 6th arrondissement, this lovely townhouse in the center of Paris is well worth visiting.
 You can book skip-the-line tickets here.

 One of the newest museums in Paris is the Musée Libération Leclerc Moulin which opened in 2019.
 It is meant to commemorate the events of World War II and the impact that it had on the French people at the time.